jd78/ParallelQueuePartitioner/README.md

     cleanIdlePartitionsAfterMinutes: 30,
     loggerLevel: 'info',
     consoleLogger: false,
-    fileLogger: false
+    fileLogger: false,
+    fileLoggerPath: "./bin/partitionerLogger"
 });
 ```

 ## Logger

-A logger will be created in the folder ./bin/parallel-queue-partitioner.
+If enabled, the logger will create the file in the folder specified by the user or, if not specified, in "./logger".
-Each worker will create its own log.
+The master and each worker will create its own log.
+The filenames are:
+- master-pid-{PIDID}-partitioner.log
+- worker-pid-{PIDID}-partitioner.log

 ## Exemple how to use the partitioner with redis